Showing 1 - 1 OF 1

 Grading

-In grades Pre-K-3, DODEA PR utilizes Work Sampling performance assessments to evaluate student’s progress in all designated areas.
-A progress report is sent to parents who provide a summary of grade appropriate standards based on teacher observation and a portfolio of student work.
+In grades PreK - 3rd grade, DODEA-PR utilizes Work Sampling performance assessments to evaluate student’s progress in all designated areas.
+A progress report is sent to parents, which provides a summary of grade appropriate standards based on teacher observation and a portfolio of student work.

-Academic Grades: In grades 3-6, DODEA PR utilizes the O-U scale for conduct grades, work/social skills and designated special areas.
+Academic Grades: In grades 3rd - 6th, DODEA-PR utilizes the O (outstanding) - U (unsatisfactory) scale for conduct grades, work/social skills, and designated special areas.

-Puerto Rico Community is a part of the Department of Defense Education Activity (DoDEA) Americas and falls under the Mid-Atlantic District.
-Puerto Rico Community consists of four schools located on two military installations on the island of Puerto Rico.
-Fort Buchanan has 4 schools.
-Fort Buchanan has an early childhood school for students in grades PreK-5; a middle school for students in grades 6-8; and a high school for students 9-12, while the Ramey Unit School has one facility with Prek-12.
-Visit the DoDEA Mid-Atlantic District: Puerto Rico Community for more information on both the Antilles School facilities and the Ramey Unit School..
+Puerto Rico Community is a part of the Department of Defense Education Activity Americas (DoDEA) and falls under the Mid-Atlantic District.
+Puerto Rico Community consists of four schools located on two military installations on the island.
+Fort Buchanan has 3 schools.
+Fort Buchanan has an early childhood school for students in grades PreK - 5th; a middle school for students in grades 6th - 8th; and a high school for students 9th - 12th.
+Ramey Coast Guard base has one unit facility with PreK - 12th.
+Visit the DoDEA Mid-Atlantic District: Puerto Rico Community for more information on both the Antilles School facilities and the Ramey Unit School.

 There are over 100 private schools in the Metropolitan Area.
 Programs such as Pre-K, Kinder, Elementary through HS are offered in both English and Spanish.
 Most textbooks are in English and follow same curricula as in the USA.
 Tuition fees range from $160.00 to $250.00 monthly depending on grade level.
 Most private schools begin their program year in early August, and end in the middle of May.
 There are also professional and technical schools among them.
 Most of them offer special education as well.